pulp/pulp/docs/sphinx/rest-api/repo/groups/cud.rst

 * :param:`?display_name,string,user-friendly name for the repository group`
 * :param:`?description,string,user-friendly text describing the group's purpose`
-* :param:`?notes,object,key-value pairs to programmatically tag the group`
+* :param:`?notes,object,changes to key-value pairs to programmatically tag the group`

 | :response_list:`_`

-* :response_code:`200,if the update was executed and was successful`
+* :response_code:`200,if the update executed immediately and was successful`
 * :response_code:`202,if the update was postponed until the group is available to be updated`
 * :response_code:`400,if one of the parameters is invalid`
 * :response_code:`404,if the group does not exist`